Products of Farey Fractions: Reciprocal Farey Product Archimedean Growth Rate

 (1) The remainder term $E(x)$ satisfies as $x \to \infty$ the bound

 (2) The remainder term $E(x)$ as $x \to \infty$ has maximal order of magnitude given by

 \end{conj}

 In 2010 Kaczorowski and Wirtelak \cite{KW10a}, \cite{KW10b} studied in more detail the oscillatory nature of the remainder term $E(x)$.
-They showed in \cite{KW10b} that $E(x)$ can be split as a sum of two natural parts, an arithmetic part and an analytic part, with the analytic part having a direct connection to the zeta zeros.
+These papers show that $E(x)$ can be split as a sum of two natural parts, an arithmetic part and an analytic part, with the analytic part having a direct connection to the zeta zeros.